codingMustache/codingMustache/README.md

 ## Joke of the Day

-Why did Dracula lie in the wrong coffin?
-He made a grave mistake.
+What do you call a pig that knows karate?
+A pork chop!

 ## Daily Trivia

-What does the International System of Quantities refer 1024 bytes as?
+According to the International System of Units, how many bytes are in a kilobyte of RAM?
- 1. Kibibyte
+ 1. 512
- 2. Kelobyte
+ 2. 1024
- 3. Kilobyte
+ 3. 500
- 4. Kylobyte
+ 4. 1000

 <details>
   <summary>Answer</summary>
-  Kibibyte
+  1000
 </details>